DeepElement/winjsrocks/docs/main.md

 Providers are an elegant design pattern for decoupling application behavior into implementation strategies that might vary in different situations.

-As an example, a common use-case is selecting a provider type to fullfill a need wihtin a service Service at runtime based on measured conditions within application state.
+As an example, a common use-case is selecting a provider type to fullfill a need within a service Service at runtime based on measured conditions within application state.

 In the WinJSRocks framework, providers have the following expecations: